Fralleee/SwiftPaste/README.md

 # SwiftPaste

-SwiftPaste is a Chrome extension that enhances your copy-paste workflow.
+SwiftPaste is a  [chrome extension](https://chrome.google.com/webstore/detail/swiftpaste/ocamjpjndljkgcoeadplclcoiepjicgj/) that enhances your copy-paste workflow.
 It allows quick access to categorized clipboard data based on context, making tasks like form filling, coding, and communication more efficient.

 ## Project Roadmap